 - The Oral Health Educator and Specialist Dental Nurses provide oral health promotion activities in schools and to other targeted groups including preschools and Young Mum's.

 - The service undertakes epidemiological surveys so that there is up to date information on the dental health of the children on the island.

 - Getting your child used to going to the dentist from a young age is very important and it's recommended that all children should visit the family dentist before their first birthday.

 - Your family dentist can advice on any dental issues.
 However, any parent, whether their child meets the eligibility criteria or not, or Group Leader who would like input from the dental team, is welcome to telephone the Children's Dental Service for advice (tel.
 01481 227427).

 Who Can Access Dental Care Through The CDS?

-- Children up to their 18th Birthday attending special needs schools - This includes Le Rondin, Le Murier, and Les Voies and those attending the Base Units at St Sampson, Amherst and Le Mare De Carteret Schools.
+- Children up to their 18th Birthday attending special needs schools - This includes Le Rondin, Le Murier, and Les Voies and those attending the Base Units at St Sampson, Forest and La Mare De Carteret Schools.
 Parents or carers of these children may contact the department direct.

 - Looked after children up to their 18th Birthday - Carers and foster parents may contact the department direct.